christyfernandes/Crickapp/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Follow the below instrunctions to get **Cricket app** running on you local machine

 ### Prerequisites

 Both the CLI and generated project have dependencies that require **Node 6.9.0** or higher, together with **NPM 3** or higher.

+* To install node visit [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+* NPM comes along with the node installation
+* To verify node,npm installation and proper versions visit [https://www.npmjs.com/get-npm](https://www.npmjs.com/get-npm)

 ### Installing